SelaMonysathya/flutter.github-clone/README.md

 ![Mockup](https://user-images.githubusercontent.com/45874497/179390499-4266a1fb-3fab-46a4-97e0-50a64cb9f158.jpg)

 Today we gonna build Dating app #UI using #Flutter.
 That has two parts such as:
-- Part I: Home Page, Notification Page, Explore Page, and Account Page
+Home Page, Notification Page, Explore Page, and Account Page.

 [YouTube Link](https://bit.ly/3yvUL2t)